vbaderks/WICExplorer/default.ruleset.md

 ﻿# Comments on disabled Microsoft C++ Code Analysis Rules

-This document contains the rationales why Microsoft C++ warnings are disabled in the file default.ruleset It is not possible to add this info to the .ruleset file itself as edit actions with the VS GUI would cause the comments to get lost.
+This document contains the rationales why some Microsoft C++ warnings are disabled in the file default.ruleset It is not possible to add this info to the .ruleset file itself as edit actions with the VS GUI would cause the comments to get lost.
-Most of these rules\warning are based on the C++ Core Guidelines.
+Most of these Microsoft rules\warning are based on the C++ Core Guidelines.

 ## Warnings

-- C26052: Potentially unconstrained access using expression **Rationale**: false warnings (VS 2019 16.9.0 Preview 2)
+- C26052: Potentially unconstrained access using expression
+**Rationale**: false warnings (VS 2019 16.9.0 Preview 2)

 - C26429: Use a not_null to indicate that "null" is not a valid value